shamin2/Guess-Master/README.md

 ## 🎯 Purpose and Goals

-Guess Master was developed to provide an enjoyable and interactive game while exploring fundamental concepts in C# programming, UI design, and event-driven development.
+Guess Master was built to provide an enjoyable and interactive game while exploring fundamental concepts in C# programming, UI design, and event-driven development.
 This project showcases proficiency in .NET Framework and Windows Forms, with a focus on creating engaging user experiences through responsive design and real-time feedback.

 ## 🚀 Future Enhancements